sparkythehuman/aws-saa-c02-notes/README.md

 **Metrics**

 - A metric is a collection of related datapoints in a time-ordered structure.
+- Examples:
+	- CPU Utilization
+	- Network In/Out
-- CPU Utilization, Network In/Out, Disk IO are all examples of metrics.
+	- Disk IO
 - A metric could come from one server or many.
 Since a **datapoint** is made up of a timestamp an a value, CW uses **dimensions** to separate datapoints for different things or perspectives within the same metric.
-Dimensions are stored as key/value pair.s
+Dimensions are stored as key/value pairs.
+- Anytime CPU Utilization is reported, the datapoint will report something like:
+	- Timestamp = 2020-01-01T01:01:01Z
+	- Value = 98.3
-- For example, when sending CPU Utilization data for EC2 servers, sends the InstanceId and InstanceType as dimensions.
+- When sending CPU Utilization data for EC2 servers, it also sends the InstanceId and InstanceType as dimensions.

 **Alarms**